roy-ganz/toql/guide/src/3-api/5-update.md

 ```

 - With `*` we consider all simple fields from User for updating (this excludes merges),
-- `books` will delete all books that are linked to the user but are not found in the `books` vector.
+- `books` resizes the `Vec`: It deletes all books that are linked to the user but are not found in the `books` vector and
-It will also insert new book (and possible partial joins).
+it inserts new book (toghether with possible [partial joins](../4-derive/8-partial-tables.md)).
 - `books_*` will update all simple fields in the existing `books`.

 ### Example: Updating a Vec with new items.